teksi/wastewater/docs/en/user-guide/How-To/index.rst

 Action:

-1. Select the wastewater structure with the i-button
+1. Select in layer vw_tww_wastewater_structure the wastewater structure with the i-button

-2. Select the wastewater nodes tab in the Feature Attributes window
+2. Select the **Wastewater Nodes** tab in the Feature Attributes window

+or direct way: Select in layer vw_wastewater_node the node with the i-button

+3. Expand the part ** additional attributes in special structures**

-3. Select a hydr_geometry in the fk_hydr_geometry field or use the + button to create a new hydr_geometry.
+4. Select a hydr_geometry in the fk_hydr_geometry field or use the **+** button to create a new hydr_geometry.

 .. figure:: images/hydr_geometry1.jpg

-4. Enter a description in the hydr_geometry - Feature Attributes window.
-This name is also the name of the table in MikeUrban.
+5. For a new record: Enter a description in the hydr_geometry - Feature Attributes window.
+This name is also the name of the table in MikeUrban/+.

-5. Before you can create a hydr: geom_relation, the new record hydr_geometry must be saved: -> click OK

-6. Go back to the hydr_geometry you just created with the button **switch to form view** in the field fk_hydr_geometry .

 .. figure:: images/hydr_geometry2.jpg

-7. With the **Add child object** button, you can now generate the records with which the hydr_geometry is defined analogously to the basin geometry of MikeUrban (H, As surface, Ac cross-sectional area).
+6. With the **Add child object** button, you can now generate the records with which the hydr_geometry is defined analogously to the basin geometry of MikeUrban/+ (H, As surface, Ac cross-sectional area).

+In the table view, the overview of the values is easier.

 .. figure:: images/hydr_geometry3.jpg